dariusk/express-activitypub/README.md

+# Current state of guppe

+Guppe is a tech demo.
+It is missing a lot of features, and I am in the process of rewriting it's core code from scratch in the fully-implemented, [modular ActivityPub library activitypub-express](https://github.com/immers-space/activitypub-express).
+I'll try to keep up with major bugfixes, but I won't be adding any features to guppe until i finish apex and can port guppe over to the new engine.

 # Gup.pe

 Social groups for the fediverse - making it easy to connect and meet new people based on shared interests without the manipulation of your attention to maximize ad revenue nor the walled garden lock-in of capitalist social media.